wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 npm run start
 ```

-## Create a PostgreSQL database
+## Create the API

-Before moving on to create the application's API, you need a way to store data.
+The next step is to add the API to the Guitar Inventory application.
+Before moving on, you need a way to store data.

+### Create a PostgreSQL database

 This tutorial uses [PostgreSQL](https://www.postgresql.org/).
 To make things easier, use [Docker](https://www.docker.com) to set up an instance of PostgreSQL.
 If you don't already have Docker installed, you can follow the [install guide](https://docs.docker.com/install/#supported-platforms).

 Once you have Docker installed, run the following command to download the latest PostgreSQL container.